shuftipro/iOS-SDK/README.md

 Date            | Description
 --------------- | ------------
-20 Jan 2021    | Added all verfications(verification with OCR, without OCR and restful API) in one sdk.
+20 Jan 2021    | Added all verifications(verification with OCR, without OCR and restful API) in one sdk.
 4  Feb 2021    | Updated binaries with increased request timeout.
+26 Mar 2021    | Bugs fixes and UI improvements.